 - Tell your doctor if you think you may be pregnant.

 - Schedule the test for a time when you are not menstruating heavily.
-Light bleeding at the beginning or end of your period is usually fine, but check with your physician.
+Light bleeding at the beginning or end of your period is usually fine, but check with your doctor.

-- Do not douche, use tampons, or have sexual intercourse for 24-48 hours prior to the exam.
+- Do not douche, use tampons, or have sexual intercourse for 24 to 48 hours prior to the exam.

 - Some doctors recommend a mild over-the-counter pain reliever before the test.
 Discuss this with your doctor prior to the test day.

 - For comfort, empty your bladder and bowels before the test.

 A colposcopy is usually performed in a doctor’s office and takes 10 to 20 minutes.
 It requires no anesthetic.
 Here’s what you can expect:

 - You’ll lie on your back on a table with your feet in stirrups, just like during a pelvic exam or Pap smear.